pulsepointinc/py-disruptor/README.md

 Works with both python2 and python3.

+Generally useful for parallelizable io-bound tasks, such as updating a database.

 As described [here](http://mechanitis.blogspot.com/2011/07/dissecting-disruptor-writing-to-ring.html), at its core, a Disruptor is:

 * A ring buffer into which producers can write elements to while consumers can consume elements from.